Seteco/Somorrostro/The-spectacles-of-a-web-server-log-file.md

 Web server log files exist for more than 20 years.
 All web servers of all kinds, from all vendors, [since the times NCSA httpd was powering the web](https://en.wikipedia.org/wiki/NCSA_HTTPd), produce log files, saving in real-time all accesses to web sites and APIs.

-Yet, after the domination of the world with google analytics and similar services, and the rise of APM (Application Performance Monitoring) with sophisticated time-series databases that collect and analyze metrics at the application level, all these web server log files are mostly just filling our disks, rotated every night without any use whatsoever.
+Yet, after the appearance of google analytics and similar services, and the recent rise of APM (Application Performance Monitoring) with sophisticated time-series databases that collect and analyze metrics at the application level, all these web server log files are mostly just filling our disks, rotated every night without any use whatsoever.

 **This is about to change!**